 Commonly known as the Yorkie, Yorkshire Terriers are among the most popular toy dog breeds.
 They can be exercised easily indoors and are small.
 Perhaps the biggest challenge for their owners is their distrust of strangers and inherent high energy.
+One of the many traits of this dog is that they can be aggressive Yorkies, they hunt down vermin like rats.
 Although they are renowned for their miniature sizes, they still show great boldness and are excellent guard dogs.
 Despite having a long coat, this breed is easy to maintain if the texture is silky, as it should be in most healthy Yorkies.
 They only need a monthly bath and daily brushing.

 - Great Dane